Over the years, I've actually grown to consider myself more of a photo-naturalist.

 - Overly serious, self-absorbed, inconsiderate, insecure, self-righteous, judgemental, abusive, humourless people

 - People with no passion or curiosity about the world

 - Duplicitous people who kiss a** to people they think important, but are cruel/ dismissive of others

 - Spam.
 Please don't unilaterally put me on email mailing lists, add me to social media groups, tag me in photos for no reason.

-I also send out emails from time to time to provide information on new trips and update previously announced ones.
-If you’d like to be on my email list, please sign up for my trip newsletter on this page.
+I also send out a newsletter from time to time by email.
+If you’d like to be on my newsletter list, please sign up on this page.
 I don’t send spam, and you can unsubscribe at any time.